Emergency and Safety Policies and Procedures

 - Call Campus Safety by dialing 909-607-2000 and report the nature of the illness or injury and the location.
 Campus Safety may direct your call to an on-call Dean or 911.

 Staff of the Office of Facilities and Campus Services will assess buildings for re-entry.
 Buildings must not be re-entered until permission is given.
 Campus Safety, Physical Plant, or maintenance personnel will be dispatched to assist in evaluating damaged buildings, and to check and/or turn off water, gas, and electrical mains.

-The College provides updates on emergencies through social media (Facebook and twitter) as well as an emergency website, which is updated regularly during an Emergency.
+The College provides updates on emergencies through office Pomona College social media accounts as well as an emergency website, which is updated regularly during an Emergency.
 Both students and parents may access these resources to receive up to date information.